 - A professional resume

-In the reflective essay, the student discusses how he/she has developed as an information professional and demonstrates how he/she has become proficient in the student learning outcomes.
-In the Introduction section, the student clearly identifies, justifies, and cites the included learning outcomes.
-For each learning outcome, the student should use 300-400 words to demonstrate his/her understanding of the learning outcome.
+In the Reflective Essay, the student discusses how he/she has developed as an information professional and demonstrates how he/she has become proficient in two of the degree-specific student learning outcomes.
+For the two learning outcomes, one is randomly selected by the School, and the other is chosen by the student.
+The student should use 500-600 words to demonstrate his/her understanding of each of the two learning outcomes, and use 2 artifacts to support their proficiencies in each.

-As a concluding piece of the essay, the student include his/her stance or philosophy of the information profession.
-This philosophy will be supported by using readings of the research, professional literature, personal experiences, and SIS' student learning outcomes.
-The student may address questions like: What is an LISprofessional?; What are the characteristics, qualities and knowledge that will be most important to you as an LIS professional?
+As a concluding piece of the essay, the student includes his/her stance or philosophy of the information profession.
+This philosophy will be supported by using readings of the research, professional literature, personal experiences, and the degree-specific student learning outcomes.
+The student may address questions like: What is an information professional?; What are the characteristics, qualities and knowledge that will be most important to you as an information professional?

 - E-Portfolio Preparation